moogacs/docs.buf.build/docs/lint/rules.md

 these rules.

 You may want to at least enforce that certain parts of your schema contain comments.
-For example, you can select individual rules in the `COMMENTS` category like so:
+For example, you can select individual rules in the `COMMENTS` category like this:

 ```yaml title="buf.yaml"
 version: v1